 Please note that if you provide your email address and a postal address then we will contact you via mail.
 It is the City of Hobart’s preference to be able to contact you by email.

-To be effective, your representation should only raise matters addressed in the relevant planning scheme and provide reasons for the objection.
+To be effective, your representation should only raise matters addressed in the relevant planning scheme and provide reasons for your support or opposition to the proposal.
 The issues addressed in your representation should relate to relevant provisions of the planning scheme (Hobart Interim Planning Scheme 2015 or Sullivans Cove Planning Scheme 1997).
 Some common examples of valid concerns with an application could be:

-- type of land use is not appropriate
+- type of land use is or is not appropriate

 - appearance or character